Riizade/Homebrew-Garbage/rules.md

 Attacking
 -----
+Every character has one or more "basic attacks".
+These represent the way that your character will generally perform combat.
+A soldier might have a longsword and shield, as well as a dagger.
+A wilderness ranger might have a shortbow and a shortsword.
+A mage might cast arcane missiles or bolts of fire.
+None of these attacks cost any ability points to use or have any special properties beyond being either a *melee* attack or a *ranged* attack.
+They just add flair to your character's playstyle.

-When attacking an enemy, you must clear a task of their target difficulty with one of your combat skills.
-If you succeed, the enemy is incapacitated for the rest of the fight.
-As a rule of thumb, melee attacks are generally governed by Strength checks, ranged attacks by Dexterity checks, and magical or supernatural attacks by Intelligence checks.
+When attacking an enemy, you must clear a task of their target difficulty with your relevant combat skill (either melee offense or ranged offense).

 Defending
 -----
-When an enemy attacks a player, the player again rolls for a relevant skill/attribute combination and attempts to clear the target difficulty of the enemy's strike.
+When an enemy attacks a player, the player rolls a d20, adding their *Defense* attribute to the result, and attempts to clear the target difficulty of the enemy's strike.
 If they fail, the player has *fallen* in battle and is unable to contribute to the rest of the fight.
-The attribute used to defend against attacks is slightly different than when attacking.
-Strength is still used to defend against melee attacks, and Dexterity for ranged, but if an enemy casts a spell, generally you'd dodge it as a ranged attack with Dexterity.
-Intelligence defenses are instead used for attacks that focus on dominating a player character's mind or attempting to use a curse on them that cannot be dodged.

 Epic Combat
 -----